 About The Author

 Donna Cunningham has a master's degree in social work and over 25 years of counseling experience.
 She is the author of numerous books.
-She has written eleven books on astrology and other metaphysical topics, including Healing Pluto Problems, The Moon in Your Life, and the classic basic text, An Astrological Guide to Self-Awareness.
-Her latest book, How to Read Your Astrological Chart, was released by Samuel Weiser in October 1999.
-Donna does private consultations by phone.
-She resides in Portland, Oregon and can be contacted for consultations at 503-291-7891 or by visiting her website at https://skywriter.wordpress.com/
+She has written more than ten books on astrology and other metaphysical topics, including Healing Pluto Problems, The Moon in Your Life, How to Read Your Astrological Chart, and the classic basic text, An Astrological Guide to Self-Awareness.